 Like never being specific about what year the comic takes place in, I don’t worry too much about those details.
 The story’s 100% rooted in those boys’ perspective on the world.
 Freddy the younger brother knows his way to school, his own house, his mate’s house and the corner shop, but beyond that, it’s all kind of background blur.
 So if he’s not worried about where this skyscraper sits in relationship to that one, why should I be?
 If you told him all that detail, he’d only forget it anyway.

-And I guess, as a kid, you know your own neighbourhood to some extent but then, like when we were kids, if you took a day trip to London, at some point it just became some streets passing the car window, and then you were deposited in a new location – you didn’t necessarily have a sense of how all the bits of London you visited joined up.
+And I guess, as a kid, you know your own neighbourhood to some extent but then, if you took a day trip to London, at some point it just became some streets passing the car window, and then you were deposited in a new location – you didn’t necessarily have a sense of how all the bits of London you visited joined up.

 And again, futures work is really rooted in the now – just as your story is rooted in the London of here and now, with a few twists.
 Scenarios are perhaps more like this than the elaborately constructed worlds of Tolkien’s Middle-Earth or Richard Adams’ animal stories.